dscalzi/natsort-esm/README.md

 ## Note

 natsort-esm is an updated version of https://github.com/bubkoo/natsort/.
-It is a pure ESM module and cannot be imported from a commonjs project.
+It is a pure ESM module and cannot be imported from a CommonJS project.
+Node 16+ is supported.

 ## TL;DR